DigiLEAN/DigiLean.Connect/docs/examples/datasource-value-post.md

 }
 ```

-Then insert the Id of the group as a string into the `assetId` column
+Then insert the Id of the group as a integer into the `assetId` column

 ```http
 POST https://connect.digilean.tools/v1/datasources/498/values